In this worksheet, we will practice describing the solvation mechanisms of molecules and ionic solids and the enthalpic and entropic changes involved.

 Why are and ions strongly solvated in water but not in hexane?

-- BHexane molecules are much larger than water molecules, so they cannot pack around the small sodium and chloride ions as easily as water can.
+- AHexane molecules are much larger than water molecules, so they cannot pack around the small sodium and chloride ions as easily as water can.

-- CDissolution of ions in hexane is entropically costly, as interactions with ions force the hexane molecules into less flexible folded conformations.
+- DDissolution of ions in hexane is entropically costly, as interactions with ions force the hexane molecules into less flexible folded conformations.

 - EWater molecules are bent, so ions can occupy the space between bonds.
 Hexane molecules are straight and thus cannot interact with ions in this way.